Reginald Redman: Compositions

 Many of his compositions have titles related to the West Country, such as the three movement West Country Suite, first performed at the Torquay Music Festival on 9 October 1935, based on folk tunes from Somerset.
 But Redman also composed a piano concerto (dedicated to his wife), the first concert performance of which was given in Bournemouth on 15 June 1942, with soloist Moura Lympany, the composer conducting.
 There was also a cello concerto, a concerto grosso for piano and strings (first performance by the Bristol Sinfonia, January 1972), three operas, two ballets, sacred choral music and chamber music, including a violin sonata.
 A review of the first performance of his male voice part song On Newlyn Hill (1937) appeared in The Cornishman on 23 December 1937 and is quoted by Stephen Banfield.

 Redman was also an expert on Chinese music, and his settings to translations of nearly 50 Chinese poems are particularly noteworthy.
 Archive material, including musical scores, is held at the University of Bristol.

 Light orchestral music, including Away on the Hills, a pastoral piece for string orchestra; Marston Court; From a Moorish village; Pan's Garden; West Country Suite; Rhapsody on Somerset Folk Songs and An Irish Souvenir.

 Songs and choral music, including for baritone and orchestra The Forest of Dean and Three Kings of Somerset; many compositions for choir including From the West Countrie, From the Hills of Dream and Songs of the West Country; also sets of Chinese songs Five Chinese Miniatures and Five Settings of Poems from the Chinese.

 Piano pieces, including A Cornish Legend; Mist on the Moors; On the Cornish Coast.
+Many of Redman's piano miniatures, and the more substantial Three Preludes of 1918, have been recorded by Duncan Honeybourne.